MicrosoftDocs/win32/desktop-src/medfound/codecapi-avencvideousage.md

 This property is also used with [H.264 UVC 1.5 camera encoders](camera-encoder-h264-uvc-1-5.md).

-[CODECAPI\_AVEncVideoTemporalLayerCount](codecapi-avencvideotemporallayercount.md), CODECAPI\_AVEncVideoUsage, and [CODECAPI\_AVEncCommonRateControlMode](dshow.avenccommonratecontrolmode_property) are static encoder properties.
-Once set, these will only take effect after a set media type is called on the cameraâ€™s output pin.
+[CODECAPI\_AVEncVideoTemporalLayerCount](codecapi-avencvideotemporallayercount.md), CODECAPI\_AVEncVideoUsage, and [CODECAPI\_AVEncCommonRateControlMode](https://msdn.microsoft.com/library/windows/desktop/dd317842) are static encoder properties.
+Once set, these will only take effect after a set media type is called on the camera’s output pin.

 ## Requirements